WASHINGTON — As an infant’s nasopharynx is colonized with gram-negative pathogens, the colonization with Staphylococcus aureus declines.

 S. aureus colonization of infants begins early in life and declines quickly, according to Pedro Alvarez-Fernandez, MD, a research fellow in Pediatrics/Infectious Disease at the University of Texas Medical Branch, Galveston, Texas, who presented his study findings here during the Pediatric Academic Societies Annual Meeting.

-The investigators also studied the association of S. aureus colonization with environmental and host factors, and interaction with other pathogenic nasopharyngeal bacteria.
+The investigators also studied the association of S. aureus colonization with environmental and host factors.

 For more information: